dbpedia/databus-client/docs/overview/concept.md

 It passes the serialized data back to the Compression-Layer.

 ## Mapping-Layer
-Whenever the input file format and the requested output file format are in different equivalence classes (e.g. Turtle/RDF triples and TSV/tabular-structured data), the \textbf{Mapping-Layer} is additionally used.
+Whenever the input file format and the requested output file format are in different equivalence classes (e.g. Turtle/RDF triples and TSV/tabular-structured data), the **Mapping-Layer** is additionally used.
 However, it could also be used to manipulate the data of the same equivalence class (e.g. ontology mapping).
 With the aid of mapping configurations, the Mapping-Layer transforms the data represented using the internal data structure of the input equivalence class, to data of the internal data structure of the equivalence class of the target file format.
 After that process has finished, the data is passed back to the Format layer.